there4/fogbugz-php-cli/README.md

       --no-interaction -n Do not ask any interactive question.

     Available commands:
-      cases       Show the cases for the current filter current     Display the current working case
+      branch        Branch a repository from a case number cases         Show the cases for the current filter current       Display the current working case
       estimate      Set a the working estimate for a case filters       List filters for the current user help          Displays help for a command
       list          Lists commands
       login         Establish a session with FogBugz
       logout        End the session with FogBugz
       note          Leave a note on a case open          Open a case in your local browser parent        View a Parent Case
       ps1           Display the current working case
       recent        Show cases you've recently worked on. resolve       Resolve a case
       search        Search by keyword
-      setfilter   Set a FogBugz search filter
+      self-update   Updates fb.phar to the latest version. selfupdate    Updates fb.phar to the latest version. setfilter     Set a FogBugz search filter
       setup         Configure this FogBugz client
       start         Start working on a case
       stop          Stop your current working case.
       version       Show version information
       view          View a Case

 ## Setup